jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 			{
 				"funcName":"",
 				"funcTitle":"Public Image",
-				"funcP":"The Public Base Impage provided by JD Cloud include multiple distribution editions of Linux and Windows.
+				"funcP":"The Public Base Image provided by JD Cloud include multiple distribution editions of Linux and Windows.
 The Public Image is comprised of the initial system environment or basic software, which can be configured independently according to the actual application demands."
 			},
 			{
 				"funcName":"",